 January 17, 2012 - The project team evaluates submissions from nine general contractors.
 Six of the general contractors meet the qualification criteria.

 January 25, 2012 - Design phase is complete.
-The 5,808-square-metre new school is designed to accommodate 540 students from Kindergarten to grade 8 and include a gym with a stage, a library, Cree culture and language facilities, computer labs, a home economics room, an industrial arts classroom, a music room, and a cafeteria.
+The 5,808-square-metre new elementary school is designed to accommodate 540 students from Kindergarten to grade 8 and include a gym with a stage, a library, Cree culture and language facilities, computer labs, a home economics room, an industrial arts classroom, a music room, and a cafeteria.

 January 26, 2012 - The Attawapiskat First Nation commences the tender period for the general construction contract.